Dashron/Roads/README.md

 The result will always be a [thenable (Promises/A compatible promise)](http://wiki.commonjs.org/wiki/Promises/A), no matter what data has been provided to the Response object.

-    response.getData()
+    api.request(http_request.method, http_request.url, body, http_request.headers)
+        .then(function (response) {
+            // Get the data, which will be a promise return response.getData()
                 .then(function (data) {
                     console.log(data);
+                    // NOTE: If any of your values are functions or promiess, you must pass them through the field filter for them to be properly expanded.
+                });
+        });

+### Response.writeToServer(*dynamic* data, *ServerResponse* http_response)
+**A helper function to retrieve the response data and write it out to a server**

+    // execute the api logic and retrieve the appropriate response object api.request(http_request.method, http_request.url, body, http_request.headers)
+        .then(function (response) {
+            // Get the data, which will be a promise return response.getData()
+                .then(function (data) {
+                    // Filter the data
+                    return new FieldsFilter(data).filter(params.fields);
                 })
-        error(function (error) {
+                .then(function (filtered_data) {
-            console.log(error);
+                    // wrap up and write the response to the server response.writeToServer(filtered_data, http_response);
+                    http_response.end();
                 });

-### Response.writeTo(*ServerResponse* http_response, *boolean* end)
-**A helper function to retrieve the response data and write it out to a server**
+        })

 ## Roads.FieldsFilter

 Many APIs benefit from allowing users to limit which fields they want.
 If a user is only trying to display title and description, there's no need to provide tons of unrelated stats and metadata.
 This is the first benefit of the fields filter.
-When provided the response data of a route, and an array of valid fields, it filters out all unwanted fields.
+When provided the response data of a route, and an array of valid fields, The field filter will remove any unwanted fields.

     var f = new FieldsFilter({
         'test' : {